-If a member of the faculty or administration suspects a violation of the Honor Code, he or she should approach the student whose actions are in question.
+If a member of the faculty or administration suspects a violation of the Honor Code, they should approach the student whose actions are in question.
 This meeting should always terminate by the member of the faculty or administration telling the student that either no action will be taken on the basis of present information or that the student has twenty-four hours from the end of the meeting to report the violation to the department chair.
-After the twenty-fourhour period has expired, the member of the faculty or administration should check with the Dean of the School of Education and Graduate studies to insure that the accused student has reported the incident.
+After the twenty-four- hour period has expired, the member of the faculty or administration should check with the Dean of the Graduate School to insure that the accused student has reported the incident.
 If the student has not reported the suspected violation, the accuser will file a report with the department.